microsoft/CsWinRT/src/Samples/BgTaskComponent/README.md

 There are a few modifications to note that are different/additional to those described in the [authoring docs](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md):

+- Note that **WinRT.Host.runtimeconfig.json** is part of the packaging project **WpfApp.Package**, and not **WpfApp** itself.
-- In addition to registering the background task with the manifest designer, the following class registration must be manually added to **Package.appxmanifest**:
+- In addition to registering the background task with the manifest designer, the following class registration must be manually added to **Package.appxmanifest**.
+Note you do not need to create your own manifest file for activatable class registrations.
   ```xml
   <!-- To host the BgTaskComponent, you must add this activatable class entry -->
   <Extensions>